 Links.
 Include links to all important files and/or other relevant information.

 In this section, you will lay out what the reader will experience in more detail.
 In short, you are elaborating on the Executive Summary.
 The goal of an introduction is to set the scene for the reader and explain to them what will happen on this page.
-This includes explaining what will happen in each section.

 In this section, you need to clearly explain your method -- applied ethnography.
 Can you explain what ethnography is in your own words?
 Can you explain how applied ethnography differs from ethnography?
 Can you be specific about what an applied ethnography entails?
 Please note that contextual research is part of the method for ethnography (revisit Erkisson & Kovalainen here for more information).

 Finally, you need to explain that this project was done for a class, there was a time frame, and that this was a team-based project.

 In this section, you'll need to answer a few questions related to your field (see the list below).
 Additionally, you should, as with every step below (i.e., recruitment, fieldwork, analysis), explain why you do recruiting.
 Why would an applied ethnographer do recruiting?